• Skip to primary navigation

 • Vegan Aioli: This garlic mayonnaise is often served alongside a Spanish omelet.

 • Tomato Sauce: A simple tomato sauce can complement the omelette well.
-Try Hidden Veggies Pasta Sauce for more veggies.
+Try Hidden Veggies Pasta Sauce for more veggies, or dip in some ketchup (not traditional but a crowd-pleaser).

 • Piquillo Peppers: These sweet, slightly spicy peppers are sometimes served on the side.